pytroll/satpy/doc/source/install.rst

     Satpy only automatically installs the dependencies needed to process the most common use cases.
 Additional dependencies may need to be installed with conda or pip if import errors are encountered.
+To check your installation use the ``check_satpy`` function discussed
+    :ref:`here <troubleshooting>`.

 Pip-based Installation
 ======================